MurdoMaclachlan/ToR-Repost-Collection/lgbtplus/gay-sounds/gendered-very-nervous.md

-*Image Transcription:*
+*Image Transcription: Meme*

 ---

-[*Image is **Ferris** from Re:Zero.
+[*Image is Ferris from Re:Zero.
 Ferris is feminine, has light skin, brown hair cut into a bob with a V-shaped fringe, brown cat ears and yellow eyes.
 She has white and blue ribbons in her hair, and a blue collar with a ribbon.
 Behind her is a green bench and a brown with a window that has a yellow outside.
 Outside this, there is some green trees visible.*]

-#### VERY NERVOUS GAY SOUNDS
+### VERY NERVOUS GAY SOUNDS

 ---